jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

 In this case, there are a total of four matrix operations.
 Each matrix operation contains many elementary operations.
 We want to count the number of elementary operations.
-Since matrix multiplication is associative, we'll get the same result whether we evaluate the expression from left to right or right to left---assuming we don't have any floating point rounding errors.
+Since matrix multiplication is associative, we'll get the same result whether we evaluate the expression from left to right or right to left---assuming we don't have any floating-point rounding errors.
 But the number of elementary operations required to evaluate this expression depends on the order in which we perform the evaluation.
 Here is the analysis for right-associative evaluation:

 {% latex 1 fig-28 %}
     \begin{document}